-This course is designed to establish knowledge of the Licensed Practical Nurse wishing to advanced placement into the Professional Nursing curriculum.
+This course is designed to introduce concepts of the Licensed Practical Nurse wishing to advanced placement into the Professional Nursing curriculum.
 The course combines independent study with classroom and clinical learning.
 An assessment of the individual's competencies and knowledge will be completed prior to advanced placement of students.
-Clinical skills, nursing process and knowledge presented in prior educational programs are needed for placement of the student into the third semester of the Professional Nursing Program and will be evaluated.
+Evaluation of clinical skills, nursing process and knowledge presented in prior educational programs are needed for placement of the student into the third semester of the Professional Nursing Program.
 Prereqs: None